Hold A Medical Practitioner Accountable For Malpractice

 Anesthesia Negligence Can Cause Serious Injury As Well

 Medical malpractice injuries can occur when anesthesia is improperly given or not given in a timely manner to a patient during a surgical procedure.
+This can result in brain injury or even death.
 If the failure of the anesthesiologist is the cause of injury or death to a patient, damages may be recoverable under the laws of medical malpractice.

 Take Action If A Vaccine Was Administered Improperly